Glad you enjoyed it, Danette! Please let us know if you have any questions!

 Now that you know all the important technical considerations, it’s time for the fun part – style!
 You’re probably interested in what vinyl plank flooring looks like.
 The style of your floor is what brings your whole space together, so you don’t want to skimp on quality.

 The good news is, this flooring is incredibly beautiful and versatile.
 You can find classic wood-look or stone-look patterns, or get trendy with the latest decorative looks.
 The options are virtually limitless.

 Wood-Look Vinyl Planks

 Wood-look vinyl planks come in all the colors and finishes as real hardwood floors.
-If there’s a look you want, you’ll definitely find it.
+If there’s a look you want, you’ll find it.

 Stone-Look Vinyl Planks

-Installing Vinyl Plank Flooring
+How to Install Vinyl Plank Flooring

 Vinyl plank flooring has a ton of installation options.
 Every home is different and one installation might work better than other installation types.
 That’s why we carry vinyl planks with four main types of installation: interlocking, peel and stick, glue down, and loose lay.